100% Up To $600 Deposit Or A $30 PokerStars PA Free Play Bonus

 Ok, so you’re one of the large percentage players that left online poker for good after PokerStars left in 2011 and you need a refresher?
 Is PokerStars the same as it used to be?
 Is it even any good any more?
 Frankly, a lot has changed but a lot has stayed the same as well.

 PokerStars.com is still the leading online poker site in the world, offering the largest tournaments, the biggest selection of games and the largest traffic — by far.
 They are still a leader in the online poker world, without question.
-They even have a casino and sportsbook these days, which Pennsylvanians will likely see at some point as well.
+They even have a casino and sportsbook these days.

 Since 2011, PokerStars has continued to be a leader in the online poker world, but in the eyes of many poker players PokerStars has come down to earth, so to speak.
-PokerStars was purchased by Amaya in 2014.
+PokerStars was purchased by Amaya in 2014 and renamed later to The Stars Group.
 Many believe that since then that PokerStars has lost their way a bit while others say PokerStars is just adapting to the times in a post-poker-boom world.
-Unlike in previous years, PokerStars is now clearly run by a corporation and the decisions they make often seem to favor shareholders and the bottom line over the best interests of the player.
+Unlike in previous years, PokerStars is now clearly run by a corporation and the decisions they make can favor shareholders and the bottom line over the best interests of the player.